Iribov/xiphium-documentation/blog/2024-03-01-Xiphium-W09-Update/index.md

 Reference Collection individual continues to get improvements as bugs are being found by using the new system.

 ## Iribov Brazil
 Iribov Brazil is continued to be integrated into the system.
-This week, 'HR_WeekEntry' is modified to include comcode 004 in a certain check related to (Team) Manager stuff.
+This week, 'HR_WeekEntry' is modified to include comcode 004 in a certain check related to (Team) Manager stuff. (-> this was a change for Ghana)